-For purposes of measuring the OPEB liability, deferred outflows of resources and inflows of resources related to OPEB, and OPEB expense have been determined on the accrual basis of accounting.
+For purposes of measuring the net OPEB liability (asset), deferred outflows of resources and inflows of resources related to OPEB, and OPEB expense have been determined on the accrual basis of accounting.
 The OPEB Plan recognized benefit payments when due and payable in accordance with the benefit term.
+For the current fiscal year, additional contributions of \$32,198 and net changes in the deferred outflows and inflows of resources and related expenses resulted in a net OPEB asset of \$22,902.